nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    or <span style="text-decoration: underline">search for members (UC04)</span>
 2. User requests to <span style="text-decoration: underline">list facilities (UC14)</span>
    or <span style="text-decoration: underline">search for facilities (UC15)</span>
-3. User requests to deallocate a specified member from a specified facility.
+3. User requests to deallocate a specified member from a specified facility on a specified day.
-4. SportsPA deallocates the specified member from the specified facility.
+4. SportsPA deallocates the specified member from the specified facility on a specified day.

     Use case ends.

 **Extensions**

 * 3a.
-The given index/indices is/are invalid
+Any of the given indices are invalid

     * 3a1.
 SportsPA shows an error message

       Use case resumes from step 3.

 * 3b.
+The given day is invalid

+    * 3b1.
+SportsPA shows an error message

+      Use case resumes from step 3.

-The specified member is not allocated to the specified facility.
+* 3c.
+The specified member is not allocated to the specified facility

     * 3b1.
 SportsPA shows an error message